MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/starter-kit-overview.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic presents an overview of the Dynamics 365 Commerce starter kit.
+This topic presents an overview of the Microsoft Dynamics 365 Commerce starter kit.

 ## Overview

 The Dynamics 365 Commerce starter kit is a collection of modules that can be used to build an e-Commerce website.
-Modules have both user interface and functional behavior aspects.
-A theme (using CSS) can be applied to these modules to change their look and feel.
-A theme for a fictitious e-Commerce site named "Fabrikam" is provided as part of the starter kit to use as a reference.
+Modules have both user interface (UI) aspects and functional behavior aspects.

+Themes can be applied to the modules in the starter kit to change their look and feel.
+The themes use Cascading Style Sheets (CSS).
+A theme for a fictitious e-Commerce site that is named "Fabrikam" is provided as part of the starter kit and can be used as a reference.

 ## Starter kit modules

-The following types of modules are provided in the starter kit.
+The following types of modules are provided in the starter kit:

-**Container module**: A container module is a simple modules that acts as a host for other modules.
-It controls the layout of the modules within it.
+- **Container module** – A container module is a simple module that acts as a host for other modules.
+It controls the layout of the modules that are inside it.

-**Marketing modules**: Marketing modules include Hero, Feature, Content Placement, Content Rich Nlock, Video Player, and Carousel modules, all of which can be used to showcase content.
-These modules can be placed on any page and are driven by CMS data.
+- **Marketing modules** – Marketing modules include hero, feature, content placement, content rich block, video player, and carousel modules.
+All these modules can be used to showcase content.
+They can be put on any page and are driven by data from the content management system (CMS).

-**Header and footer modules**: Header and footer modules appear in the header and footer of all site pages.
-These properties of these modules can be used to configure them as needed.
+- **Header and footer modules** – Header and footer modules appear in the header and footer of all site pages.
+These modules can be configured as required through properties.

-**Search modules**: Products can be discovered using the search module in the header, and search results appear on the search results page.
-Products can also be discovered on category pages, which are dedicated pages for each category supported in the channel navigation hierarchy.
-In addition, refiners modules can be used to further filter results on search and category pages.
+- **Search modules** – Products can be discovered by using the search module in the header.
+Search results appear on the search results page.
+Products can also be discovered on category pages, which are dedicated pages for each category that is supported in the channel navigation hierarchy.
+In addition, refiner modules can be used to further filter results on search results and category pages.

-**Product details page modules:** Product details pages use a number of modules to display product information.
-The buy box module enables the customer to a view product and add it to the cart.
-Other modules such as the tech specs module display the product details.
+- **Product details page modules** – Product details pages use several modules to show product information.
+The buy box module lets customers view products and add them to the cart.
+Other modules such, as the tech specs module, show the product details.
 The ratings and reviews module can used to view and provide reviews.

-**Buy online pick up in store module:** The buy online pick up in store module integrates with Bing Maps to find stores nearby where the shopper can pick up a purchased product.
+- **Buy online pick up in store module** – The buy online pick up in store module is integrated with Bing Maps.
+It can be used to find nearby stores where customers can pick up products that they have purchased.

-**Purchase modules**: Purchase modules include the cart module which can be used for adding items to the cart.
-The checkout module captures shipping address, delivery options, gift card, loyalty program, and credit card information for processing an order.
-Once an order is placed, order confirmation module can be used to show the confirmation details.
+- **Purchase modules** – Purchase modules include the cart module, which can be used to add items to the cart.
+The checkout module captures the shipping address, delivery options, and gift card, loyalty program, and credit card information, so that an order can be processed.
+After an order is placed, the order confirmation module can be used to show the confirmation details.

-**Account management modules**: Sign-in and sign-up modules enable a customer to create an account or sign in to an existing account.
-Once an account is created, the order history and order details modules can be used to view recent order and order details respectively.
+- **Account management modules** – The sign-in module lets customers sign in to an existing account, and the sign-up module lets them create a new account.
+After an account is created, the order history module can be used to view recent orders, and the order details module can be used to view order details.

-**Recommendations module**: Recommendations are displayed using the product placement module.
-This module supports algorithmic and editorial lists which can be showcased on any page.
+- **Recommendations module** – Recommendations are shown by using the product placement module.
+This module supports algorithmic and editorial lists that can be showcased on any page.